“It is the birthright of every child to have the best possible education”

-Morley Memorial is a Community primary school in the district of Cambridgeshire.
-The school is named after Samuel Morley who was a benefactor of the Homerton Teacher Training College and a member of the Congregational board of Education.
+Morley Memorial is a community primary school in the district of Cambridgeshire.
+The school is named after Samuel Morley who was a benefactor of the Homerton Teacher Training College and a member of the Congregational Board of Education.
+He was also MP for Nottingham and Bristol, and a well known abolitionist.
 The school was founded as a practice school for the College.
 It is one of the oldest non-denominational schools in Cambridge, having celebrated its centenary in 2000.

 The school is situated near the centre of the city, on the south side.
 The population of the area is diverse: some families have lived for generations within the community, others are more recently settled and others are here only for a short time connected to periods of work or study.
 Many of this last group come from outside the UK and the school has a number of children for whom English is an additional language.